trenthuber/cbs/README.md

 void compile(char *src);
 ```

 The `compile()` function is given a single source file to compile and will generate an object file with the same name.
-In general, file extensions are unnecessary in your build files as they can usually be inferred based on the function being called.
-This has the added benefit of being able to reuse lists of file names in both compiling and linking.
+In general, file extensions in your build files are optional as they can usually be inferred based on the function being called.
+This has the added benefit of being able to reuse lists of file names for compiling and linking.

 Before you run `compile()`, the global `cflags` variable has to be initialized with a list of flags to pass to the compiler.
 If no flags are needed, than the `NONE` macro should be used; otherwise the `LIST()` macro can be used.
+The value of `cflags` doesn't change between calls to `compile()`, so the same flags can be used for multiple compilations without having to reinitialize.

 ```c
 cflags = LIST("-Wall", "-O3");